yiohans/spark_airflow/README.md

 SCHEDULER_PASSWORD="Your Password"
 ```

-After that execute `./01_build_n_run.sh` and verify the logs.
-If you see an error about logs on scheduler container, stop the Docker Compose and execute `./log_dir_changes.sh`.
+After that execute `./log_dir_changes.sh` to change permissions and ownership of log directory.
+Finishing that run `./01_build_n_run.sh` to build the containers.